Title: Wagner Act of 1935

 Though the specifics are secret and "restricted to members," ALEC openly advocates privatizing public education, transportation (TOLL ROADS) and the regulation of public health ( GET YOUR OWN INSURANCE), consumer safety( MARKET PLACE MEAT AND VEGS) and environmental quality (POLLUTE THE WATER WAYS) including bringing in corporations to administer:

-• School support services such as cafeteria meals, custodial staff and transportation.
+• Foster care, adoption services and child support payment processing.• School support services such as cafeteria meals, custodial staff and transportation.

-• Highway systems, with toll roads presented as a shining example.
+• Highway systems, with toll roads presented as a shining example.• Surveiling and detaining convicted criminals.

 • Ensuring the quality of wastewater treatment, drinking water, and solid waste services and facilities.
 (After all, when someone mentions a safe and secure public water supply, the voter's next immediate thought is: "Only if it's cost-effective!")